seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 *Flourish.
 Enter ALBANY, GONERIL, REGAN, another Captain, and Soldiers*

 **ALBANY**
-Sir, you have shown to-day your valiant strain,
+Sir, you have shown today your valiant strain,
 And fortune led you well: you have the captives
 That were the opposites of this day's strife:
 We do require them of you, so to use them
 As we shall find their merits and our safety
-May equally determine.
+May equally determine. /

 **EDMUND**
-Sir, I thought it fit
+/ Sir, I thought it fit
 To send the old and miserable king
 To some retention and appointed guard;
 With him I sent the queen; and they are ready
-To-morrow, or at further space, to appear
+Tomorrow, or at further space, to appear.
-Where you shall hold your session.
-At this time
-We sweat and bleed: the friend hath lost his friend.
+The question of Cordelia and her father
+Requires a fitter place. /

 **ALBANY**
-Sir, by your patience,
+/ Sir, by your patience,
 I hold you but a subject of this war,
-Not as a brother.
+Not as a brother. /

 **REGAN**
+/ That's as we list to grace him.
 Methinks our pleasure might have been demanded,
 Ere you had spoke so far.
 He led our powers;
 Bore the commission of my place and person;
 The which immediacy may well stand up,
-And call itself your brother.
+And call itself your brother. /

 **GONERIL**
-Not so hot:
+/ Not so hot:
 In his own grace he doth exalt himself,
-More than in your addition.
+More than in your addition. /

 **REGAN**
-In my rights,
+/ In my rights,
 By me invested, he compeers the best.

 **GONERIL**
 That were the most, if he should husband you.

 **REGAN**
-Jesters do oft prove prophets.
+Jesters do oft prove prophets. /

 **GONERIL**
+/ Holla, holla!
 That eye that told you so look'd but a-squint.

 **REGAN**